 The North Cascades National Park Service Complex includes 684,000 acres in three units: North Cascades National Park, Lake Chelan National Recreation Area, and Ross Lake National Recreation Area.
 Congress has designated 94% of the Complex as the Stephen Mather Wilderness.
 People seek wilderness for many reasons: physical or mental challenge; solitude, renewal, or a respite from modern life; or as a place to find inspiration and to explore our heritage.
 Today, as in the past, wilderness is an important part of everyone's story.

-Approximately 60% of backcountry sites are available for advance reservation for trips between May 27 and September 30.
+Approximately 60% of backcountry sites are available for advance reservation for trips during peak season, see dates below.
 Reservations must be made at least 2 days in advance of the trip start.
-The remaining 40% are issued on-site on a first-come, first-served basis.
-Sites/zones become available for reservations on April 26.
-See below for information on the Early-Access Lottery.
+The remaining 40% are issued through a walk-up permit on a first-come, first-served basis at a permit issuing station.
+See below for information on the Early-Access Lottery and other important dates.

 Visit Plan Your Visit for more information.